jeremiahf24/jeremiahf24/README.md

 🔋 Electrical Engineer with hands-on experience in circuit design, embedded systems, and control systems.<br>
 📊 Data Scientist skilled in Python, R, SQL, and MATLAB.<br>
 🤖 AI Engineer focused on predictive modeling, neural networks, and edge computing.<br>
-🌱 Currently learning edge AI and IoT for data-driven applications.<br>
 🚀 Fascinated by the potential of data to drive innovative solutions in cyber, energy, healthcare, and automation.<br>

 ### 🛠️ **Tech Stack**